Comparisons of magnitude (size)

 If there are small differences between values sometimes it is necessary to start the y-axis at a non-zero value.

-Always put a break in the y-axis if you don’t start at 0.
+Always put a break in the y-axis if you do not start at zero.

 Use a dot (or other symbol) plot to make comparisons between values.
 The size of the visual element representing the data (dot position) is representative of the data value itself.